-I'm working in a group of 4 teammates for a unity 3D game project on the weekends.
-It's pretty fun, but we have encounter problems with version control.
-Using Git and Github, there are many merge conflicts that it’s not easy to resolve, not simply delete a section or forced push:
+I'm working with a team of four on a Unity 3D game project over the weekends.
+It's a lot of fun, but we've encountered problems with version control.
+Using Git and GitHub, we've faced many merge conflicts that are not easy to resolve; it's not as simple as just deleting a section or performing a forced push:

-Select “Visible Meta files” in version control mode
+Edit -> Project Settings -> Editor -> Select "**Visible Meta files**" in the version control mode

 .gitignore file like this:

-git commit -m “fixed untracked files”
+git rm -r --cached . git add . git commit -m "Fixed untracked files"

 [merge] tool = unityyamlmerge [mergetool "unityyamlmerge"] trustExitCode = false cmd = /Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"